-Figure 5.3 Daily catches of coho smolts at downstream weirs in three off-channel sites (pooled data) and at three rotary screw trapping locations in the Coquitlam River mainstem in 2012.
+Figure 5.3 Daily catches of coho smolts at downstream weirs in three off-channel sites (pooled data) and at three rotary screw trapping locations in the Coquitlam River mainstem in 2011.
 See Table 5.1 for start and end dates for individual trapping sites.

-Figure 5.4 Daily catches of steelhead smolts at downstream weirs in three off-channel sites (pooled data) and at three rotary screw trapping locations in the Coquitlam River mainstem in 2012.
+Figure 5.4 Daily catches of steelhead smolts at downstream weirs in three off-channel sites (pooled data) and at three rotary screw trapping locations in the Coquitlam River mainstem in 2011.
 See Table 5.1 for start and end dates for individual trapping sites.

 5.2.2 Coquitlam River mainstem

-During 2012, discharge in the Coquitlam River during the spring trapping period was relatively stable, with peak flows exceeding 20 cms on two occasions during smolt and fry migration (Figure 5.2), but similar to 2010 and 2011, base flows were higher than in years prior to 2009 ( $\approx$ 8-10 cms versus 3-6 cms), owing to larger releases from the dam under Treatment 2.
-Overall, observed mortality at the RSTs was 0.5% for coho, 0.2% for steelhead smolts, 6.0% for chum,7% for pink, 0.1% for Chinook smolts, and 21% for Oncorhynchus nerka smolts (31 captured).
-Though lower than during 2011, the high O. nerka mortality rate is likely a result of dam entrainment and in-trap mortality.
-For coho, steelhead, chum and pink smolts, daily catches at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.
+During 2011, discharge in the Coquitlam River during the spring trapping period was relatively stable, with peak flows exceeding 20 cms on three occasions only (Figure 5.2), but similar to 2010, base flows were higher than in years prior to 2009 (≈8-10 cms versus 3-6 cms at the WSC Gauging Station), owing to larger releases from the dam under Treatment 2.
+Overall, observed mortality at the RSTs was 1.6% for coho, 1.3% for steelhead smolts, 6.0% for chum and 6.8% for Chinook smolts.
+62% for Oncorhynchus nerka smolt captured (142 across all RSTs) were dead or near dead when counted.
+The unusually high mortality rate is likely influenced by injuries sustained during entrainment, though it is unknown what proportion can be attributed to in-trap versus pre-trap causes.
+For coho, steelhead, chum and pink smolts, daily catches at the beginning and end of the trapping period were low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.

-Figure 5.5 Estimated capture efficiencies (across six marking periods) at three rotary screw traps (RSTs) in the Coquitlam River for mark groups of coho and steelhead smolts from off-channel (dotted lines) and mainstem (solid lines) habitats in 2012.
+Figure 5.5 Estimated capture efficiencies (across eight marking periods) at three rotary screw traps (RSTs) in the Coquitlam River for mark groups of coho and steelhead smolts from off-channel (dotted lines) and mainstem (solid lines) habitats in 2011.
 Dates on the horizontal axis indicate the start point for each marking period.

-Appendix 5.1 provides a summary of mark recapture statistics (all release and recovery strata pooled) for each species and mark group, and estimates of the number of smolts passing each RST (not to be confused with estimates of smolt yield from each reach).
+Appendix 5.1 provides a summary of mark recapture statistics (all release and recovery strata pooled) for each species and mark group, and estimates of the number of smolts passing each RST (not to be confused with estimates of smolt yield from each reach.
 A summary of which marking and recovery strata were pooled (if any) in order to generate population estimates is provided in Appendix 5.2.
 Stratified mark-recapture data (catch tables) used to generate estimates of the number of coho and steelhead passing each RST site are shown in Appendix 5.3.